DavidVentura/blog/blog/raw/learning-pcie-dma/POST.md

 This works great!
 Sadly, it's not a practical implementation for large data transfers - sending 1 packet a time will keep the CPU busy and take a long time: it took ~800ms to transfer 1.2MiB (640x480x32bpp)!

-## DMA
+## Letting the "hardware" do the hard work

-Instead of copying one dword at a time, we can ask the card to take care of copying the data itself, by using {^DMA|Direct Memory Access}, for which:
+Instead of having the CPU copy one {^DWORD|32 bits} worth of data at a time, we can ask the card to take care of copying the data itself, by using {^DMA|Direct Memory Access}.

+To send work requests to the card, we can use [memory-mapped IO](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O): we treat certain memory addresses as registers, which will be the 'parameters' to our 'function call', and we treat other memory addresses as the execution of a 'function call'.

+When defining the interface for this DMA "function call":

-1. The CPU has to tell the card what data to copy (source address, length) and to where (destination address)
+1. The CPU has to tell the card:
+	* What data to copy (source address, length)
+	* The destination address
+	* Whether the data flows _towards_ main memory or _from_ main memory (read or write)
 2. The CPU has to tell the card when it is ready for the copy to start
 3. The card has to tell the CPU when it has finished the transfer
-	1. IRQ = The adapter needs to be granted the [Bus Master](https://en.wikipedia.org/wiki/Bus_mastering) capability

-To send commands to the card, we can use [memory-mapped IO](https://en.wikipedia.org/wiki/Memory-mapped_I/O_and_port-mapped_I/O): we treat certain memory addresses as registers: some registers will be the 'parameters' to our 'function call', and writing to a specific register will trigger the execution of the 'function call'.

 As an example, we can map these addresses as registers: